Mannydheer/m4-2-react--ecosystem/__lecture/lecture-4-react-router.md

 # Link

 Use the provided `<Link>` component to get from one route to another.
+//preserve data with Link, it will just directly take us there whereas ahref will RELOAD THE PAGE.

 ```jsx
 import { Link } from 'react-router-dom';